 In a Dream, I Dance by Myself, and I Collapse is equal parts experimental novel, half-charred psychiatric file, and self-help poetry book, highly fragmented yet woven together by recursive skeletons: lovers tossing wine down the river while contending with ghosts; a train-hopper who hides pens inside a drum; jails trying to escape themselves; people dying all over Boston; the refusal of food; the interaction between obsession, dream, and memory; animals and lichens loved and mourned; macho anarchists; answers sought desperately through cultural icons; bridges and bodies collapsing.
 Unnamed narrators rise and fall, weaving in and out of each other while silently nodding to something larger and also, as yet, unnamed.
 Though structured around the breakdown of voice, mind, and narrative itself, In a Dream, I Dance by Myself, and I Collapse is also a witness to what happens when these three things must pull themselves up and face forward again.

 In a Dream, I Dance by Myself, and I Collapse was the winner of Civil Coping Mechanisms' Mainline Contest and was released in 2016.
 Read online excerpts at esque and NOÖ Journal.
-Review it at Goodreads.
+Review it at Goodreads and Amazon.